nserfontein/software-systems/platforms/lightbend/reactive-platform/open-source-core/research.md

 - TODO

 #### Multiply weeks _________ by hours _________ = _________ approximate hours to learn your topic.
-- TODO

-#### This is pretty basic information, but use this information to help yourself determine a realistic scope.
+This is pretty basic information, but use this information to help yourself determine a realistic scope.
 - TODO

 ### Scoped Topic